Reliable aircraft repair parts management

 What Does Reliable Component Management Mean?

-In the simplest terms , reliable component management means having full confidence that every part installed or replaced on an aircraft has the correct
+In the simplest terms, Reliable aircraft repair parts management means having full confidence that every part installed or replaced on an aircraft has the correct

 three core pillars: